tsyesika/PyPump/docs/gettingstarted/tutorial.rst

 federation protocol for the web.
 You can read the actual Pump API docs to get a sense of all that, but here's a high level overview.

-The Pump API is all about ActivityStreams and sending json-encoded descriptions of activities back and forth across different users on different sites.
+The Pump API is all about ActivityStreams and sending JSON-encoded descriptions of activities back and forth across different users on different sites.
 At the highest conceptual level, it's not too different from the idea of email servers sending emails back and